 10. Teach your children to respect technology.

-Make your own personal gadgets (smartphone, tablet, e-reader, etc) off-limits.
-Madeline Levine, author of Teach Your Children Well: Parenting for Authentic Success ($16.45 at Amazon), says that kids need PDF–play time, down time, and family time.
+Make your own personal gadgets (smartphone, tablet, e-reader, etc.) off-limits.
+Madeline Levine, author of Teach Your Children Well: Parenting for Authentic Success, says that kids need PDF—playtime, downtime, and family time.
 Teach your children that expensive technology gadgets are not toys.
 They are tools for adults that, when supervised and used properly, can be a great learning tool.
-And as they get older, make sure children understand that what they post on the web, stays on the web.
+And as they get older, make sure children understand that what they post on the Web, stays on the Web.
 There is no online eraser.

 How do you manage technology in your family?
 We’d love to know; tell us your strategies in the Comments section.

 More advice in:

 - 10 Secrets for a Better Night’s Sleep

 - 10 Ways to Declutter Your Tech Experience